Veterans Job Fair 2014 - Friday, May 16

-The 2013 USS LST 393 Veterans Job Fair was a rousing success, with 81 employers and more than 1,000 job-seekers on board.
-The annual event helped find jobs for many.
-The event preceded the big Armed Forces Day celebration May 18.
+The 2014 USS LST 393 Veterans Job Fair was a big success, featuring more than 90 employers and about 400 job-seekers on board.
+The event preceded the big Armed Forces Day celebration May 17.

-Museum veterans affairs coordinator Dan Weikel coordinated the event with state and local VA offices.
+Museum board members Holly Hughes and Dave Eling along with veterans affairs coordinator Dan Weikel organized the event with the Volunteers of America and state and local VA offices.
 They were addresseing the jobless rate among veterans in Michigan, which is much higher than it is for non-veterans.

 - Dave Eling, Muskegon County Veterans Affairs Office, 231.724.7143

 The tribute to veterans continued on Saturday with music, speeches and tours through LST 393 and the Museum.
 There were tributes to America's heroes, the Grand Rapids Accordion Ensemble performed and the event ended with Taps and a flyby featuring rare World War II-era military aircraft.